wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 .. deprecated:: 3.0

-Specify the port on the manager to send events to.
+Specifies the port on the manager to send events to.
 This must match the associated listening port configured on the Wazuh manager.

 +--------------------+---------------------------------------------+
 | **Default value**  | 1514                                        |